 - Raw cashews - to give the sauce the most dreamy creamy texture, without any cream or dairy!

-- Coconut milk – you could also easily use another milk such as cashew milk or almond milk.
+- Coconut milk - I recommend using full fat coconut milk for the most creamy sauce.
+You could also easily use another milk such as cashew milk or almond milk.

 - Nutritional yeast - the key to give this sauce that cheesy flavour, while keeping it dairy free.

 - Black olives - if you ask me olives just make everything taste better!
 If you don't like olives you could easily omit them from the recipe.

 - Spinach - you can use either fresh or frozen for this recipe, whatever you have on hand.
 Spinach is a healthy dark green vegetable that adds important fiber, vitamins and minerals to this dish.

 - Chicken breasts - To add some healthy protein and make this a complete meal.
 I recommend using boneless chicken breasts for this recipe but you could also use boneless chicken thighs if you wish.

 First, make the sauce by putting all the sauce ingredients into your high speed blender and blending until smooth.

 Then place a large pan on the stove on medium heat.
 Add the coconut oil and once it melts add the chicken pieces.
 Cook the chicken until it's fully cooked, stirring frequently so that all the sides cook evenly.